Essential Travel Safety Tips: Understanding UK Driving Licence Categories

 Category C1

-After passing the appropriate test, you’ll be entitled to drive vehicles weighing between 3,500kg and 7,500kg (with a trailer up to 750kg).
+After passing the relevant test, you can drive vehicles between 3,500 kg and 7,500 kg, with a trailer up to 750 kg.

 Category C1+E

-This driving licence category gives you trailer entitlement to Category C1, meaning you can tow a trailer weighing over 750kg.
-The catch?
-The combined weight of both the vehicle and the trailer cannot exceed 12,00kg and the trailer cannot weigh more than the towing vehicle either.
+This adds trailer entitlement to Category C1, allowing you to tow trailers over 750 kg, but the combined weight of the vehicle and trailer cannot exceed 12,000 kg.
+The trailer also cannot weigh more than the vehicle.

 Category C